tucats/ego/docs/LANGUAGE.md

 The `util` package contains miscellaneous utility functions that may be convenient for developers writing _Ego_ programs.

+### util.SetLogger()

+The `SetLogger()` function enables or disables specific loggers at runtime.
+This can be used to turn on tracing when in interactive mode, for example.

+    oldSetting := util.SetLogger("trace", true)

+The value of `oldSetting` is a boolean that describes the previous state of this logger, which allows a program to set a logger back to it's original state if desired.

 ### util.Memory()

 The `Memory()` function returns a strutcure summarying current user memory consumption,